Port-Royal (Acadia): Battle of Port Royal (1654)

 In 1654, Colonel Robert Sedgwick led the English Invasion of Acadia with a force made up of 533 New England militia of the New England Confederation and 200 professional soldiers sent to New England by Oliver Cromwell, the first professional English soldiers sent to North America.
 Prior to the battle to capture Port-Royal, Sedgwick captured and plundered present day Castine, Maine and Fort Sainte-Marie at New Brunswick.
 Sedgwick also took Charles de la Tour prisoner.

-The defenders of Port-Royal numbered only about 130.
+The defenders of Port-Royal numbered only about 130, led by the Commandant, Germain Doucet de la Verdure.
 After resisting the English landings and defending the fort during a short siege, the outnumbered Acadians surrendered after negotiating terms that allowed French inhabitants who wished to remain to keep their property and religion.
 Soldiers and officials were given transport to France while the majority of Port-Royal residents remained unharmed.
 However, in violation of the surrender terms, Sedgwick's men rampaged through the Port-Royal monastery, smashing windows, doors, paneling and even the floor boards before burning the monastery and the newly constructed Port Royal church.
 The English occupied Acadia for the next 16 years with a small garrison, leaving the Acadian residents mostly undisturbed.